Bethlehem Steel F.C. (1907–1930): History

-Bethlehem Steel FC was not associated with a league from 1916 to 1917, playing only exhibition or cup games.
-In 1917, it joined the professional National Association Foot Ball League.
-In 1921, several teams from the NAFBL and other regional leagues joined together to form the American Soccer League.
-Although one of the strongest teams of the time, the owners decided to disband the club, moving the players and management to Philadelphia where it competed as the Philadelphia Field Club.
-Legendary Scottish football player Alex Jackson, played for Bethlehem Steel.
-Although Philadelphia won the first ASL championship, the team was in financial trouble and lacked fan support.
-The ownership moved it back to Bethlehem the following year, and the team restored their initial name.

 In 1925, the ASL, including Bethlehem Steel F.C., boycotted the National Challenge Cup.
 The boycott created some animosity with the United States Football Association.
 Three years later, in 1928, the ASL again boycotted the Challenge Cup.
 When Bethlehem Steel chose to ignore the boycott this time, the league expelled them.

 In 1925 - 1926 Bethlehem Steel F.C. was awarded the United States Football Association Medal.
 Patrick McColgan, from, Old Kilpatrick, Scotland had travelled to Philadelphia to help establish the team.
 His name is on the medal.

 Under the leadership of the USFA, Bethlehem Steel and two other expelled teams joined with teams from the Southern New York State Soccer Association to create the Eastern Soccer League.
 These actions, part of the 1928–1929 "Soccer Wars", along with the Great Depression, financially devastated the ASL, ESL and Bethlehem Steel FC.
 While Bethlehem Steel FC rejoined the ASL in 1929, the team folded after the spring 1930 season.